Interactive logon: Display user information when the session is locked

 When a computer displays the Secure Desktop in an unsecured area, certain user information can be readily available to anyone looking at the monitor, either physically or through a remote connection.
 The displayed user information could include the domain user account name or the full name of the user who locked the session or who had logged on last.

-You might also want to enable the Interactive logon: Do not display last signed-in policy, which will prevent the Windows operating system from displaying the logon name and logon tile of the last user to logon.
+You might also want to enable the Interactive logon: Do not display last user name policy, which will prevent the Windows operating system from displaying the logon name and logon tile of the last user to logon.